open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 Sim Zacks

 > "Science may never come up with a better office communication system than the coffee break."—Earl Wilson

-{XXX}
+A team is a group of individuals working on interrelated tasks.
+And most teams seem to encounter similar problems:

+- At points of integration between different tasks, miscommunication about responsibilities may occur
+- A team member with more experience on a certain aspect of a project might not get assigned work that sligns with that experience
+- Team members might miss opportunities to help one another with their work, causing issues with efficiency

+These issues don't disappear when teams are distributed geographically.
+In fact, they can be exacerbated.
+Success as a distributed team—like success with *any* team—is more certain when that team works together as a *cohesive* team—a team whose capabilities exceed the capabilities of all individual members.
 A cohesive team consisting of average-skilled employees can easily outperform a non-cohesive group of superstars.
-This remains true no matter where team members are located.
-So in order to understand what's necessary for building cohesive remote teams, we must start with understanding what makes *any* team successfully cohesive—then determine the best ways to translate those practices and habits to a distributed environment.
+To get to this level, where "the whole is greater than the sum of its parts," each individual contributor must work in an interlocked fashion with other contributors.

 In this chapter, I'll explain the following seven qualities that lead to cohesive teams: